-Romantic relationships that might be appropriate in other contexts may, within a university, create the appearance or fact of an abuse of power or of undue advantage.
-Because those who teach are entrusted with guiding students, judging their work, giving grades for papers and courses, and recommending students to colleagues, instructors are in a delicate position of trust and authority.
-This teacher-student relationship must not be jeopardized by probable doubt of intent, fairness of professional judgment, or the appearance to other students of favoritism.
-Supervisory employment relations involve similar obligations of fairness and seeming fairness in the management and evaluation of employees.
+Trust is essential to sound relationships between individuals of inherently unequal power.
+Those who teach are entrusted with guiding students, evaluating their work, giving grades for papers and courses, and recommending students to colleagues.
+Students depend on the integrity of their relationships with those instructors and understandably expect instructors to exercise their authority fairly.
+The teacher-student relationship must not be jeopardized by possible doubt of intent or fairness of professional judgment, conflicts of interest, harassment, or the appearance to others of favoritism or advantage.